 Literacy educator Regie Routman came to the following conclusion about what works for schoolwide literacy success:

 “Teachers need to be leaders, and leaders need to know literacy.”

 The combination is essential for all students to succeed in school and in life.
 The goal of this newsletter is to continue the conversation around this important topic.

 “I had the privilege of facilitating admin PD with Matt Renwick—if you aren't keeping up with his work, you're missing out.”

 “Matt Renwick’s newsletter is rich with research support, specific ideas and insight into the WHY, WHAT and HOW of literacy.
 I HIGHLY recommend a subscription to all educators.”

 “Read by Example is a great resource for teachers and literacy leaders.”

-- Clare Landrigan, co-author (with Tammy Mulligan) of Assessment in Perspective: Focusing on the Reader Behind the Numbers and It’s All About the Books: How to Create Bookrooms and Classroom Libraries That Inspire Readers
+- Clare Landrigan, Co-Author (with Tammy Mulligan), Assessment in Perspective: Focusing on the Reader Behind the Numbers and It’s All About the Books: How to Create Bookrooms and Classroom Libraries That Inspire Readers